sebastian/kleio_meilisearch_demo/README.md

-# Integarting Meilisearch and Kleio
+# Integrating Meilisearch and Kleio

 This is a demo application showcasing how to integrate the [Kleio ad-server](https://kle.io) with the [Meilisearch](https://www.meilisearch.com) search engine.
 Using the two together, you